What is Special Purpose Entity?

 - The parent entities can save taxes by creating special purpose entities in the tax haven countries.

-- It offers more operating freedom to the parent entity as the special purpose entity is not bound by the same rules and regulations as the parent.
+- It offers more operating freedom to the parent entity as the same rules and regulations as the parent do not bind this type of entity.

 Disadvantages